stateofkate/deepunit_npm/README.md

   // What language you want the tests to generate in (forcing it to be a specific language)
   // Options are "javascript" or "typescript" right now "testingLanguageOverride": "javascript",

   // if tests fail on the first generation, try again a second time to generate tests.
 Almost doubles the time of execution.
   "retryTestGenerationOnFailure": true

+  // we use git to get diffs from the default branch.
+The default is master unless configured here.
+  "defaultBranch": "main"
 }
 ```